20 Probable Reasons of Reduced Ship Auxiliary Engine Power

 When a ship sails in particularly hot regions, the atmospheric air sucked in by the turbocharger will be much higher than usual.
 This results in high intake air temperature to the Turbocharger (T/C).
 To maintain efficiency, the T/C must operate at lower temperatures.

 One way of doing this is by periodically cleaning the intake air cooler between the turbocharger and its intake manifold.
 A clean Intercooler and intake manifold can help reduce the incoming air’s temperature and prevent it from entering the T/C at too high temperatures for it to handle.
-Additionally, proper maintenance must be carried out regularly to ensure that all components are working correctly and that no overheating occurs due to poor maintenance or weather conditions.
+Additionally, proper maintenance must be carried out regularly to ensure that all components work correctly and that no overheating occurs due to poor maintenance or weather conditions.

 Too Low Charge Air Pressure